 Identification - Access to and use of buildings after hours requires proper identification and written authorization.
 Security personnel routinely check buildings and everyone is expected to comply with the Departments requests for identification.
 The Security department will not allow individuals access into secured areas without proper identification and/or permission from a member of the department responsible for the area in question.

-Entrances into Student Residences - No person of the opposite sex will be admitted into dormitory rooms without the express permission of The Residence Hall Dean.
+Entrances into Student Residences - No person of the opposite sex will be admitted into residence hall rooms without the express permission of The Residence Hall Dean.
 Male visitors are welcome in the lobby area of the Women's residence hall until 12:00 am.
 A monitor is assigned to the front desk of each residence hall 24 hours a day, and regular area checks of the residence halls are done by Security

 Solicitation - Door-to-door selling of any product by any group is prohibited on campus unless written authorization is given by the Vice President for Student Administration.